 Our top 10 favorite social commerce examples

-At our recent Bazaarvoice Summit this month, we recognized 10 best-in-class brands as total Social Superstars, highlighting their compelling and effective examples of social commerce strategies.
+At our recent Bazaarvoice Summit event, we recognized 10 best-in-class brands as total Social Superstars, highlighting their compelling and effective examples of social commerce strategies.

 From social to site, these brands are taking center stage and rocking campaigns that boost awareness, engagement, and conversion with the power of UGC: